 See also

-Talks so far have ranged from a 15 minute after dinner speech to a full evening presentation with slides and sound.
-All aspects of bells and ringing are covered, but different aspects can be given more or less emphasis, for example talks to history groups say much more about the historical aspects of ringing.
+This talk gives an overview of English-style bellringing, including how it evolved, what makes it special and how bells and bell music work.
+We can adapt the length to suit your needs – anything from a 15 minute after dinner speech to a full evening presentation with slides and sound.
+The talk can cover all aspects of bells and ringing, but will give more or less emphasis to different aspects, depending on the interests of your group.
+For example talks to history groups say much more about the historical aspects of ringing, talks to musical groups say more about the musical aspects, and talks to children include plenty of interaction.
 Let us know your needs, and we will adapt to them.
 We can offer talks during the day as well as in the evening.
 Contact us if you are interested.

 Talk about the history of ringing in Wokingham

 This talk looks at the lives and times of ringers in Wokingham.
-It takes the same 300-year time-span as the book Living Heritage (since the oldest bells were installedd in 1704).
-It looks at the 18th century when ringing was a public sport, at Victorian reform of both the church and ringers, and at the 20th century, when the band evolved through the trials of two world wars and into the modern era.
-It looks at how the ringers related to both the community around them, and the church whose bells they rang.
-The talk lifts the lid on the very special, fascinating, and largely hidden world of the men and women who kept alive this ancient art in this English market town.
+It takes the same 300-year time-span as the book Living Heritage on which it is based – since the oldest bells were installed in 1704.
+The talk looks at the 18th century when ringing was a public sport, at Victorian reform of both the church and ringers, and at the 20th century, when the band evolved through the trials of two world wars and into the modern era.
+It looks at how the ringers related to both the community around them, and to the church whose bells they rang.
+The talk lifts the lid on the very special, fascinating, and largely hidden world of the men and women who kept alive an ancient art in this English market town.
 [Back to top]

 Tower visits